Efficient Conformal Block Evaluation with GoBlocks

 \subsection{Multi-point Approach}

 For the implementation of the multi-point approach, we work in radial coordinates $(r, \eta)$, which are related to the cross-ratios by

 The conformal blocks in these coordinates can be written as

 where $\Delta_i$ are the positions of the poles with associated data $n_i$, $\ell_i$, and $c_i^{\Delta_{ij}, \Delta_{kl}}$.
 There are three types of poles, with the corresponding data summarised in Table 1 of \cite{Kos:2014bka}.
 The function $\tilde{h}$ seeds the recursion with initial data, and can be written in terms of a Gegenbauer polynomial.
-See Eq.~(4.6) of \cite{Kos:2014bka} for a complete expression. \cref{eqn:big_daddy_recursive_part_1} can be iterated until convergence.
+See Eq.~(4.6) of \cite{Kos:2014bka} for a complete expression.
+To solve \cref{eqn:big_daddy_recursive_part_1}, we expand $h$ in a Taylor series in $r$ around $r=0$ and compute the coefficients order by order.
+At each order $p$, the contribution from a pole with shift $n_i$ uses only coefficients at order $p - n_i < p$, which have already been determined exactly.
+This ensures that no approximate higher-order terms are generated.
 The blocks are returned in terms of the following linear combinations, which appear directly in the crossing equations:

 where $u\coloneqq z\bar{z}$ and $v\coloneqq (1-z)(1-\bar{z})$.
 These functions depend on four scaling dimensions: $\Delta_{ij}$, $\Delta_{kl}$, $\bar{\Delta}_{jk}\coloneqq (\Delta_j + \Delta_k)/2$, and $\Delta$.